The NAFKAM national CAM survey

 Respondents' anonymity

-Answers to questions about usage of treatment for health-related outcomes is considered sensitive information.
-Yet, the interviewers do not ask of the respondent's name or other information that may identify the person called.
-The phone number used, is neither shared with NAFKAM nor stored by the agency.
-Respondents are informed that no information that can match their identity with their answers, is stored.
-They are informed that their anonymous response will be part of a summary regarding respondents' age, gender, usage or non-usage of complementary and alternative medicine (CAM) etc).
-The summary will be made publically available on NAFKAMs website.
+The respondents are informed that no information that can match their identity with their answers, is stored.
+They are informed that their anonymous answers will be part of a summary regarding 1.000 respondents' age, gender, usage or non-usage of CAM and supplements, etc), and that this will be made publically available in a report on NAFKAMs website.

 What questions are asked?